Dhanteras Puja Vidhi and Rituals

 with Rangoli, Lights, diyas etc.

-.
-To welcome the Goddess of Wealth and Prosperity-Mother Lakshmi and to
+- To welcome the Goddess of Wealth and Prosperity Maa Lakshmi and to

 indicate her long-awaited arrival, small footprints are drawn with rice flour